RestiveSole267/twotwentynine-data/README.md

 # twotwentynine-data
-temporary repository for TwoTwentyNine.
+Temporary data hub repository for TwoTwentyNine.
 Tribute to FiveThirtyEight.